-Rachel Grossman, LMSW
+Rachel Grossman, LCSW

 Rachel is a native New Yorker, who completed her graduate education in the greatest city on Earth.
 She holds a Masters in Clinical Social Work and has training in CBT, DBT, trauma therapy, motivational interviewing, meditation, and therapeutic dance.